OBINJAWED/Snes-Neat/README.md

 ## Overview

-Train a neural network to play a video game using raw pixel data.
+Trained a neural network to play a video game using raw pixel data.
 The Gym Retro platform includes an emulator for the Super Nintendo.
 The emulator used is SNES9x.